 It is important to come to a mutual understanding with your supervisors about your boundaries.

-If someone else comes along who doesn’t mind dealing with work emails in the evening and on weekends, that person could set themselves up for swift advancement through the company at the expense of others who guard their personal time more.
+If someone else doesn’t mind dealing with work emails in the evening and on weekends, that person could set themselves up for swift advancement through the company at the expense of others who guard their personal time more.

-That is also another reason why it is best to have a workplace-wide policy that deals with work-related emails during non-work hours.
+That is also why it is best to have a workplace-wide policy that deals with work-related emails during non-work hours.

 Theoretically, employees should never be expected to give more of their time to a company than they’re being compensated for.